honzahommer/express-flash-2/README.md

 ## Examples

-For an example using connect-flash in an Express 4.x app, refer to the [express4](https://github.com/jaredhanson/connect-flash/tree/master/examples/express3) example.
+For an example using express-flash-2 in an Express 4.x app, refer to the [express4](https://github.com/jack2gs/express-flash-2/tree/master/examples/express4) example.

 ## Tests